xiaoxiae/Robotics-Simplified-Website/docs/other/joysticks.md

 This is quite a step-up from the last method, since we are using all of the values the controller is giving us.
 This method also preserves the direction in which the joystick is pointing, because it only shrinks the coordinates.

-### Mapping Square to a Circle
+### Line-ellipse method
-The last method that we're going to discuss is a little heavier on math, so we aren't going to go derive the equations ourselves (they can be found [here](https://www.xarg.org/2017/07/how-to-map-a-square-to-a-circle/) if you are interested).
+The last method that we're going to discuss is a little heavier on math, so we aren't going to go derive the equations ourselves (they can be found [here](https://www.xarg.org/2017/07/how-to-map-a-square-to-a-circle/), including a nice visualization if you are interested).
 The gist of it is that to get the square, we are mapping lines of constant $$x$$ and $$y$$ onto ellipses.

 $$x', y' = \left(x\sqrt{1-\frac{y^2}{2}}, y\sqrt{1-\frac{x^2}{2}}\right)$$

-The coordinates that this method produces fall a little closer to what our actual value is, but it doesn't preserve the direction in which the joystick is pointing.
+The coordinates that this method produces end up a little closer to what our actual value is, but it doesn't preserve the direction in which the joystick is pointing.